kampersanda/tongrams-rs/tongrams/README.md

 ## Input data format

 As with the original library, the *N*-gram counts files follow the [Google format](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html).
-For the details, please see the README at the root of this repository.
+For the details, please see [README](https://github.com/kampersanda/tongrams-rs/blob/main/README.md) of this repository.

 ## Examples